 Replication

 We summarized the experimental design in Tables 3 and 4.
 Study 2 was a between-subject experiment with 2 conditions (perceived helper intention: benevolent vs. selfish condition).
 Study 3 was a between-subject experiment with 3 conditions (perceived helper intention: benevolent, ambiguous, ulterior).
-We provided all measures in the “Scales used in the experiments” section in the supplementary materials.
+We provided all measures in the Qualtrics export in the OSF folder.

 Table 3 Study 2: Replication and extension experimental design